yomaq/yomaq.github.io/_posts/2025-03-31-nvidia-on-nixos-wsl-ollama-up-24-7-on-your-gaming-pc.md

 ```

 Do anther `nixos-rebuild switch` and restart WSL.
-Now you should be able to run `nvidia-smi` and see your gpu.
+Now you should be able to run `nvidia-smi` from the root user, and see your gpu.
 You'll need to run all of your docker containers with `--device=nvidia.com/gpu=all` to connect to the gpus.
+*The default nixos user is still defaulting to the windows provided nvidia-smi.
+The root user, and the user accounts in my flake listed above dont have this issue, I am actively trying to figure this out, its just a PATH issue.
+You can also run `/run/current-system/sw/bin/nvidia-smi` with the nixos user.*

 *I did not discover these fixes on my own, I pieced this information together from these two github issues*:
 * https://github.com/nix-community/NixOS-WSL/issues/454